 Detox and Rehab Explained

 Both detox and rehab have a specific role to play.
-Detox is the removal of toxic substances from the body.
-It is aimed at addressing the physical effects of drug or alcohol addiction and is often the first step towards sobriety.
-Detox reduces cravings for drugs and alcohol, strengthens the immune system, and helps the addict regain control over their behavior.
+Defined by the National Institute on Drug Abuse as the process by which the body clears itself of drugs, detox is designed to manage the acute and potentially dangerous physiological effects of stopping drug use.
+Detox is often the first step towards sobriety.
+It reduces cravings for drugs and alcohol, strengthens the immune system, and helps the addict regain control over their behavior.
 The detoxification process usually lasts from three to ten days and the duration depends on;

 - The type of substance you used